-I graduated from college this past May with a degree in Astrophysics.
-I will be tutoring students in Math, Physics, and ACT/SAT prep.
+I graduated from college in May 2011 with a degree in astrophysics.
+I will be tutoring students in math, physics, and ACT/SAT prep.

 I want to tutor because, as a math and science student, I get a real thrill out of understanding new concepts, and I want my students to experience that joy for themselves.
-Moreover, when I teach a student a certain concept, to some extent I am reliving the process of learning that concept myself—both by explaining the concept in new ways and by seeing the student wrestle with and eventually grasp the concept for himself.
-For me, teaching is a way of "living vicariously" through the student by experiencing the joy of learning once more.
+Moreover, when I teach students a certain concept, to some extent I am reliving the process of learning that concept myself, both by explaining the concept in new ways and by seeing students wrestle with and eventually grasp the concept for themselves.
+For me, teaching is a way of "living vicariously" through students by experiencing the joy of learning once more.

 As a tutor, I teach every concept that a student is struggling to learn very thoroughly.
 I give a lot of examples.
 I break problems down into carefully thought-out steps.
-Because I studied Physics and Math myself, I can anticipate certain roadblocks a student may encounter and will be able to steer a student in the right direction should he or she initially misinterpret a certain principle.
-Having tutored high school students in Math and Science while in college, I know how to help students get past what can initially appear to be daunting conceptual barriers.
+Because I studied physics and math myself, I can anticipate certain roadblocks a student may encounter and will be able to steer a student in the right direction should he or she initially misinterpret a certain principle.
+Having tutored high school students in math and science for a number of years, I know how to help students get past what can initially appear to be daunting conceptual barriers.

 I am honored that I have been given the opportunity to work with Varsity Tutors, and I look forward to meeting and working with new students as they begin another school year.

 Undergraduate Degree: Princeton University - Bachelor in Arts, Astrophysical Sciences

 ACT English: 36

 reading, watching TV, listening to music, hanging out with friends